soyart/notes/pages/Nix.md

 - # [[Nix language]]
 	- > The Nix language is a domain-specific functional programming language created to compose [[Nix derivation]] , which is precise describing how contents of existing files are used to derive new files.
 Nix is also dynamically-typed, lazily-evaluated.
 	- Since Nix is a functional language, there're *no statements*, only **expression**
+	- The Nix language is used to describe derivations.
+	- Nix runs derivations to produce *build results*.
+	- Build results can in turn be used as *build inputs* for other derivations.
+	- ## Nix expressions
 		- Evaluating a Nix expression produces a Nix value
 		- e.g. evaluating `1+2` expression yields a value `3`, which itself is also an expression
 			- Other expression that evaluate to `3`
 			- ```nix